MicrosoftDocs/dataexplorer-docs/data-explorer/managed-identities-overview.md

 ## Configure the managed identity policy

-To use the managed identity you've configured, the next step is to configure the managed identity policy so that it allows this identity.
+To use the managed identity, you need to configure the managed identity policy to allow this identity.
 For instructions, see [Managed Identity policy](kusto/management/managed-identity-policy.md).

 ## Use in supported workflows

 After assigning the managed identity to your cluster and configuring the relevant managed identity policy usage, you can start using managed identity authentication in the following workflows:

 * **External Tables**: Create an external table with managed identity authentication.
 The authentication is stated as part of the connection string. (see [storage connection string](/azure/data-explorer/kusto/api/connection-strings/storage#azure-blob-storage) for example).
-For a step-by-step instructions on using external tables with managed identity authentication, see [Authenticate external tables with managed identities](external-tables-managed-identities.md)
+For instructions for using external tables with managed identity authentication, see [Authenticate external tables with managed identities](external-tables-managed-identities.md)
 * **Event Hub Native Ingestion**: Use a managed identity with Event Hub native ingestion.
 For more information, see [Ingest data from Event Hub into Azure Data Explorer](ingest-data-event-hub.md).